Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel2.md

 #### Description

-Method; returns the text that is currently selected in the Actions panel.
+Method; Returns the text that is currently selected in the Actions panel.

 #### Example